JOURNEY WITH US.

 caribbean family ties.

-Uncover the rich lives of your Guadeloupean ancestors through Caribbean neighbors with shared histories and genealogies.
+Uncover the rich lives of your Guadeloupean ancestors through Caribbean communities with shared histories and genealogies.